-One tip is that when you create the sensory attributes, keep in mind the subconscious ones as well.
+When you create the sensory attributes, for example, keep in mind the subconscious ones as well.

-They also implement this simplistic, minimalistic approach in their stores and communication.
+It also applies this simplistic, minimalistic approach in its stores and communication.

 Source: Mario Tama/Getty Images

-They even have labels on clothes that mention the source country of the fabric.
+It even has labels on clothes that mention the source country of the fabric.

 Uniqlo has retained its promise of high quality at an affordable price for decades now and has gained global likeability and trust.